MahnoorAamir/Quran-Dataset-Analysis-and-Visualization/README.md

 # 📘 Quran Dataset Analysis and Visualization

-This repository contains a complete analysis and visualization of a Quran dataset, as part of a data science assignment.
+This repository contains a complete analysis and visualization of a Quran dataset.
 The objective is to enhance skills in data preprocessing, exploratory data analysis (EDA), and visualization to draw meaningful insights from textual and structural data related to the Quran.